Capta1nT0ad/TelstraCallToCSV/INSTRUCTIONS.md

 Most notably:

 `--configure` allows you to reconfigure your Account UUID and Phone Number.
 (For advanced users: the configuration file is in JSON and is located in `~/.telstracall`.)

-`--clean` will delete all the CSV files in the current directory.
-You should make sure there are no CSV files in the current directory before running TelstraCallToCSV, because if it fails, this will be automatically run.

 `-P` or `--phone` allows you to specify a phone number to override the one in the configuration.
 Note that you still need to have a phone number in the configuration even with this option.